theNerd247/genPrez/outline.md

 ::: incremental

-* knowing who is doing (or did) what
+* knowing who is doing what
 * fixing mistakes
 * collaborating in parallel

 :::

-# Git is one of the many Version Control Systems Available
+# Git is A VCS

 # How does Git work?